CopterExpress/clover/docs/en/ssh.md

 Password: `raspberry`.

-For SSH access from Windows, you may use [PuTTY] (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+For SSH access from Windows, you may use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 You can also gain SSH access from your smart-phone using the [Termius](https://www.termius.com) app.